ciao-project/ciao/ciao-cli/README.md

 * `CIAO_USERNAME` exports the Ciao username
 * `CIAO_PASSWORD` export the Ciao password for `CIAO_USERNAME`

-All those environmant variables can be set through an rc file.
+All those environment variables can be set through an rc file.
 For example:

 ```shell